 3-26-18 WVMetroNews.
 Opinion: Tree protesters blocking Mountain Valley Pipeline are engaged in peaceful, but unlawful action.
 “The authorities need to step up their efforts to get the protesters out of the trees so the permitted work to build the pipeline can continue.
 The First Amendment protects the rights of individuals to protest, but it does not insulate those engaged in unlawful behavior from the consequences of their actions.”

 3-25-18 Atlanta Black Star.
 How a Historically Black Virginia Community is Taking On a Pipeline and Rebuking the Gospel of Fossil Fuels.
 “God wants to build a pipeline.
 More specifically, he wants the Koch brothers, the controversial right-wing billionaires and petrochemical moguls, to shepherd this divine intervention of natural gas along a 600-mile path from West Virginia to North Carolina, cutting through rural Buckingham County, Virginia, south of Richmond.
 This was the largely veiled message behind a well-attended December 2016 gospel event held at a community center in Richmond’s East Highland Park neighborhood where hundreds of mostly African-American area residents praised the skies above while celebrity musical acts commanded the stage.
 Unbeknownst to many attendees, the mission of the event itself was anything but holy.
 Part of a well-funded propaganda campaign, the concert was sponsored by Fueling US Forward, a fossil fuel advocacy group supported by Koch Industries, and included an intermission panel with industry lobbyists promoting an increased reliance on fossil fuels and such giveaways as the paying-off of attendees’ power bills. ….
 But some area residents know a false prophet when they see one.
 ‘We’re dealing with environmental injustice because here in the Union Hill communities it’s predominantly Black,’ said John Laury, a native of Buckingham who raises cattle on his scenic 98-acre farm.
 ‘They anticipated choosing us here in a predominantly Black area because they anticipated the least resistance.
 But they have received more resistance than they had anticipated.'”
+There are many organisations that work with avoiding such injustice, such as nonprofit organizations in cleveland ohio, which supply financial, educational and governance support to those in need.
+Organisations such as this set out to stand up against such injustice seen in Atlanta and therefore prevent it from happening by the assistance they provide in their services.

 3-24-28 News Virginian.
 Citizens group alleges unauthorized pipeline work.
 “The Allegheny-Blue Ridge Alliance submitted its complaint to FERC on Thursday, saying aerial surveillance conducted by the group found a new section of access road, existing road improvements, construction of timber matting and timber bridges over water bodies or drainage ways.
 The area is located in Augusta County near where the pipeline would bore through the Blue Ridge Mountains.
 However, a spokesman for the Atlantic Coast Pipeline said the citizens group is in error, insisting that the work only involves a geotechnical survey that the property owner has already approved.
 The Allegheny-Blue Ridge Alliance submitted aerial photos it took earlier this month as part of its complaint with FERC, which has ultimate authority over the pipeline approval process.
 Rick Webb, a scientist with the alliance, said the activities ‘do not appear to have been authorized under any of the limited notices to proceed [that] FERC has issued.’
 The complaint asks that an investigation to ‘discover the nature and extent of possible violations of requirements by ACP in the areas addressed here.'”